 Sri Ramakrishna reflects about Agnosticism:

-“You see many stars in the sky at night, but not when
+“You see many stars in the sky at night, but not when the sun rises.

 In any case, the position of this paper is respecting those who feel agnostics, even bearing in mind the reflection of Ortega and Gasset.